Uniqueness criterion of weak solutions for the 3D Navier-Stokes equations: Introduction

 \section{Introduction}

-Two of the profound open problems in the theory of three dimensional viscous flow are the unique solvability theorem for all time and the regularity of solutions.
-For the three-dimensional Navier-Stokes system weak solutions of problem are known to exist by a basic result by J. Leray from 1934 \cite{7}, it is not known if the weak solution is unique or what further assumption could make it unique.
-Therefore the uniqueness of weak solutions remains as an open problem.
-There are many results that give sufficient conditions for regularity of a weak solution \cite{1, 2, 3, 4, 8, 10, 12, 13}.
+For the three dimensional Navier-Stokes system weak solutions are known to exist by a basic result due to J. Leray from 1934 \cite{5}.
+It is not known if a weak solution is unique or what further assumption could make it unique.
+Therefore, the uniqueness of weak solutions remains as an open problem.

-In this paper, we are interested in the problem of finding sufficient conditions for weak solutions of 3D Navier-Stokes equations such that they become regular and unique.
-The aim of this paper is to establish uniqueness in the class of continuous weak solutions.
-We prove that, if two weak solutions of the 3-dimensional Navier-Stokes are equal in such time $t_{0}$, then they are equal for all $t\geq t_{0}$.
-For the proof we use the quotient of Dirichlet to prove the uniquenesss, this quantie was used by Constantin \cite{5} and Kukavica \cite{6} to study the backward uniqueness in 2D Navier-Stokes equations.